Our Creamy New England Clam Chowder recipe is exactly like the famous soup you would eat on the east coast. It's so easy to make at home!

 - Remove from heat.
 Add chopped parsley and stir.

-- To make Seafood Chowder: add small shrimp, scallops, and/or white fish to the recipe (add them to the when adding the clams)
+- Seafood Chowder: add small shrimp, scallops, and/or white fish to the recipe (add them to the when adding the clams)

 - For extra clam flavor (and a pretty presentation), try adding a few fresh clams in the shell.
 Put the whole clams in the pot at the end, and when the shells are open, the soup is ready to serve.